Brooks Koepka says he won't be joining Premier Golf League - WHIZ News

-Brooks Koepka said Sunday he has no interest in the Premier Golf League, another setback to a league promising guaranteed money and a team concept that now won’t have the top two players in the world.
+Brooks Koepka said Sunday he has no interest in the Premier Golf League, another setback to a league promising guaranteed money and a team concept that now is missing some of golf’s biggest young stars.

 “I am out of the PGL.
 I’m going with the PGA Tour,” Koepka told The Associated Press.
 “I have a hard time believing golf should be about just 48 players.”